Identities of sum of two PI-algebras in the case of positive characteristic: Introduction

-We assume that $\FF$ is an infinite field of arbitrary characteristic $p=\Char{\FF}\geq0$.
-All vector spaces, algebras and modules are over $\FF$ and all algebras are associative.
-An algebra may not have a unity.
+We assume that $\FF$ is a field of arbitrary characteristic $p=\Char{\FF}\geq0$.
+All vector spaces, algebras and modules are over $\FF$ and all algebras are associative, except those mentioned in Subsection~\ref{subsec:1.4}.
+An algebra and a ring may not have a unity.